developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When the value ***On*** is chosen, the default behavior is in effect and the device can silently perform Bluetooth Pairings.

-Note that even when the device CAN silently perform Bluetooth Pairings, it WILL NOT do so unless the Managed Configuration **Bluetooth Configuration - Action** is used to configure specific silent pairing that should occur.
+Note that even when the device CAN silently perform Bluetooth Pairings, it DOES NOT do so unless the Managed Configuration **Bluetooth Configuration - Action** is used to configure specific silent pairing that should occur.

 ### Bluetooth Configuration - Action